bureaucratschoice/onpremchat/README.md

 # What it does?
 * With this repo you get a container which offers a rest api to a local hosted llama based llm.
-No GPU required.
+No GPU required but you can use it with GPU support, if you have a GPU available.
 * Models are downloaded on first time of usage and stored in an external mount.
 * Chat history is held in memory only.

 # What ressources do you need?
 * The system uses as much CPU cores as you can provide.
-For acceptable performance 4 cores are recommended.
+For acceptable performance 4 cores or more are recommended.
 * Maximum RAM required is about 8 GB.
 In general less than 1 GB is used.

-# How to configure it?

-* Configuration is done via environment variable.
-Default config loads a german fine tuned llm.

 # How to use it?

+## CPU only
 * docker-compose up
 * By default, service is available under localhost:8000.
 * A frontend to chat with the llm is available under localhost:8000/chat
 * To learn about the api and try things out, connect to localhost:8000/docs

+## GPU support
+* docker-compose -f docker-compose_gpu.yml up

+# How to configure it?

+* Configuration is done via environment variables.
+Default config loads a german fine tuned llm.

+## Configuration options general:
+* SUPERTOKEN - The token for admin access to the api
+* MODEL_DOWNLOAD_URL - The URL to download a model in GGUF format from.
+* MODEL_BIN_PATH - The path of the model as /models/[OPTIONAL_SUBDIRECTORIES]/FILENAME

+## Additional options for GPU image:
+* GPU_LAYERS - The number of layers to load on GPU

 # How to use it secure?
 * Service provides basic security suitable for usage inside perimeter.
-It's not recommende to directly expose the service to the internet.
+It's not recommended to directly expose the service to the internet.